Defining sustainable packaging

 Background and history

-Why and how packaging impact became important
+Why and how the impact of packaging became important

 It is possible to trace sustainability in packaging back to the environmental movement of the 1970s.
 However, at this stage, the focus was on pollution and littering (including the iconic crying Indian anti-litter commercial produced as part of the “Keep America Beautiful” campaign).